tinymce/tinymce-docs/getting-started/getting-support.md

 description: Extensive community and pro-grade support options.
 ---

 > If you landed here having worked through the [Getting Started guide]({{ site.baseurl }}/getting-started/first-steps), congratulations, you are on you way to TinyMCE ninjahood!

 > It's now time to deep-dive into the [editor configuration settings]({{ site.baseurl }}/editor-configuration-settings/) and [plugin options]({{ site.baseurl }}/plugins/).
 Good luck and if you get stuck a great place to start is the [TinyMCE Forum](http://www.tinymce.com/forum/).

+## Premium Support
+If your support requirements included guaranteed responses, in-time bug fixes (and so on) premium support is available as part of [TinyMCE Enterprise](http://www.tinymce.com/enterprise/).

+If you are a TinyMCE Enteprise customer please [review what to gather](http://docs.ephox.com/pages/viewpage.action?pageId=19760628) to submit a case.

 ## Forums
 Users of the open source Community Edition have free access to the [TinyMCE Forum](http://www.tinymce.com/forum/).
 Sign up [here](http://www.tinymce.com/forum/register.php).

 ## Stack Overflow
 There is a vibrant community of TinyMCE developers on [Stack Overflow](http://stackoverflow.com/search?tab=newest&q=tinymce).

-## Premium Support
-If your support requirements included guaranteed responses, in-time bug fixes (and so on) premium support is available as part of [TinyMCE Enterprise](http://www.tinymce.com/enterprise/).

 ## FAQ & Troubleshooting